-At Lees Brook we feel it is important to set about making excellent progress in your child’s learning by reinforcing crucial information beyond the classroom.
+At Lees Brook Academy we feel it is important to set about making excellent progress in your child’s learning by reinforcing crucial information beyond the classroom.
 Research indicates that the most effective homework for younger students is carefully organised and monitored.
-To help structure this important aspect of their learning they are issued with a Knowledge Organiser.
+To help structure this important aspect of their learning they are issued with a knowledge organiser.
 Most of the homework set by staff will be primarily based around the use of knowledge organisers.

 What is learning?

 A big part of learning is about moving knowledge into your long term memory and then retrieving/using this knowledge.
 Just reading, or highlighting, information does not make our brains work hard enough.
 We must practise remembering things.
-Research shows that our brains remember things more efficiently when we know the ‘bigger picture’ and making links helps information move into our long-term memory.
-A knowledge organiser shows linked facts on a single topic.
 Knowledge organisers can be used for retrieval practice (practising remembering things).
 Regular retrieval of knowledge helps us remember more effectively with our long term memory.

 What is a knowledge organiser?

-A knowledge organiser is a document that contains key facts and information you will need to have a basic knowledge and understanding of a topic.
-A knowledge organiser will not include every possible fact on a topic; it will include knowledge needed to understand the main points.
-Your knowledge organisers will include the essential facts about the topic, laid out in easily digestible chunks; key vocabulary or technical terms and their meanings; images such as maps or diagrams; and, where relevant, important quotations.
+A knowledge organiser is a document that contains powerful knowledge and information you will need to have a basic knowledge and understanding of a topic.
+A knowledge organiser will not include every piece of knowledge on a topic; it will include knowledge needed to understand the main points.
+Your knowledge organisers will include the most powerful knowledge about the topic that provides a springboard to developing deeper knowledge within lessons.

 How will I use knowledge organisers?

 You will complete, on average, one hour of knowledge organiser homework per evening.
 You will use your knowledge organisers for most of the homework that is set by your subject teachers.
 You will also be tested in your lessons on knowledge from your organisers through retrieval.